-As part of our Healthy Trees, Healthy Kids! initiative, a multi-year project that creates greener school campuses, Canopy brings nature education into underserved communities in southern San Mateo county.
+As part of our efforts to create greener school campuses, Canopy brings nature education into underserved communities in southern San Mateo county.

 Each interactive lesson helps students explore, understand, and appreciate the forest in their backyard.
 Urban trees take on a whole new status—one that impacts their daily lives.

 Our unique curriculum was developed by education professionals specializing in experiential learning.
 The material for each grade level aligns with learning goals from the California State Standards, Common Core principles, and Next Generation Science Standards.
 Lessons are delivered by trained Canopy staff and volunteers who are passionate about inspiring the next generation of environmental stewards and leaders.

 Join our team of volunteers!
 Our 2016 Education Leader Training starts Wednesday, August 17.

 A tree is the ultimate classroom: dappled light, fresh air and a breezy canopy bring to life a book-reading for young children.

 Hands-on and interactive, Canopy’s ‘Under the Tree Book Reading’ builds on the students’ existing knowledge of trees.
 Seated under a mature school tree, a Canopy instructor reads ‘Have You Seen Trees?’ with the children, exploring the visual and auditory sensations we experience through trees.
 With this fresh perspective, the children make their own observations about the trees they see and discuss their findings.